refile/refile/README.md

 1. Backends: cache and persist files
 2. Model attachments: map files to model columns
-3. A Rack application: streams files and accepts uploads
+3. A Sinatra application: streams files and accepts uploads
 4. Rails helpers: conveniently generate markup in your views
 4. A JavaScript library: facilitates direct uploads